jelmnainen/Curse-of-Strahd-Reloaded-Finnish/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Ismark can also share the following information:

-* The players have entered the land of Barovia, a realm surrounded by deadly fog and ruled by Strahd von Zarovich, a powerful vampire who slumbered in Castle Ravenloft until recently.
+* The players have entered the land of Barovia, a realm surrounded by deadly fog and ruled by Strahd von Zarovich, a powerful vampire who slumbered in Varisylisen linna until recently.
 * Outsiders are occasionally spirited into Barovia by the mists.
 (Ismark has no knowledge of Death House, but vaguely remembers tales of unorthodox ways by which travelers have come to the valley.)
 There is no escaping Barovia once an outsider has entered it.
 * The village of Barovia was recently decimated by a siege from Strahd's undead forces.
 While the undead were dispatched, the village suffered heavily, and many Barovians fled to Vallaki, a fortified town to the west.
 Many are still missing, and Ismark has had to dispatch several search parties across the nearby woods in search of survivors.
 * All Barovians call Strahd “the Devil,” fearing that speaking his name gives him power and draws his attention.
 (This is a myth.)
 Ismark is unsure whether he believes this, but warns the players that Strahd’s spies are thought to be always watching— bats, wolves, and even human servants, including some among the Vistani.
 * St. Andral’s Church in Vallaki is said to be hallowed ground, protecting its congregants from vampires and other undead.
 Ismark hopes to bring his sister, Ireena there, but is currently unable to due to his duties as his father's successor.

-If the players ask why Ismark hopes to bring Ireena to St. Andral's Church, he first swears them to secrecy.
-He then shares, in a hushed voice, that a vampire from Castle Ravenloft has haunted the grounds around their home in recent days.
+If the players ask why Ismark hopes to bring Ireena to Pyhän andralin kirkko, he first swears them to secrecy.
+He then shares, in a hushed voice, that a vampire from Varisylisen linna has haunted the grounds around their home in recent days.
 "I think the creature caught sight of her during the siege," he says, quietly.
 "I didn't want to panic the village, but I'm concerned that Barovia is no longer safe for her."
 (Ismark admits that the vampire is Strahd if confronted, but otherwise makes no mention of the vampire's identity.)

 If the players ask about the statue outside the tavern, Ismark can share the following information:

 * In life, Ismark Antonovich, also known as Ismark the Great, was a mighty warrior and the burgomaster of the village of Barovia.
 In his prime, he fought scores of vampires and other undead left behind when Strahd vanished from public view.
 He eventually died defending a group of trappers from a dire wolf attack at the age of 44, and the statue outside was erected in his honor.
 * Ismark Antonovich was Ismark Kolyanovich's great-grandfather.
 Ismark's father gave him that name in the hopes that he would one day become a great warrior.

 Ismark doesn't believe that the players will be able to find either answers or protection in the village of Barovia, but suggests that they might find both in the town of Vallaki to the west.
 In the meantime, he is glad to offer the players room and board at his own home.
 (The Blood on the Vine Tavern doesn't have rooms for rent.)

-If the players indicate an interest in traveling to Vallaki, he asks if they would allow Ireena to accompany them, escorting her to St. Andral's Church in Vallaki.
+If the players indicate an interest in traveling to Vallaki, he asks if they would allow Ireena to accompany them, escorting her to Pyhän andralin kirkko in Vallaki.

 > [!warning]+ **Clarifying Expectations**
 >
 > *Curse of Strahd: Reloaded* is a campaign about heroes.
 It's also a campaign about making allies, and the bonds and strength that grow from those alliances.
 >
 > As such, while Ireena is not an essential NPC to the campaign, a party that declines Ismark's request likely has mismatched expectations with the type of campaign you plan to run.
 If the players refuse to escort Ireena to Vallaki, pause the game and check in with them to clarify and confirm expectations.
 If the players are still reluctant to bring Ireena with them, ask questions and discuss the issue further before resuming the game.
 ### Bildrath's Fury
 Shortly after Ismark begins answering the players' questions, read: